MRtrix3/mrtrix3/docs/getting_started/image_data.rst

 the image format, a hopefully suitable alternative data type will be used instead.

-Below is a list of the supported data type and their specifiers for use on the command-line.
+Below is a list of the supported data types and their specifiers for use on the command-line.
 Note that *MRtrix* is not sensitive to the case of the specifier: ``uint16le`` will work just as well as ``UInt16LE``.